Jefficus/jdoom/README.md

         -u, --untimed       Do not show how long user needed to compute answer -v, --verbose       Display verbose output

 Created 2019 by fantasy author [Jefferson Smith](https://creativityhacker.ca)

 ## Caveat
 This is not a tutorial.
 You'll have to learn the Doomsday algorithm [somewhere else](https://www.timeanddate.com/date/doomsday-weekday.html).
-That's too much like work.
 We're just here to do the fun part.

 ## Example Session
     Enter 'q' to quit.